teves-castro/ts-do/README.md

 # Description

 This library works as an extension for [fp-ts](https://github.com/gcanti/fp-ts) allowing the usage of a haskell like do notation.
-One can use .do, .let, .for and .into to chain computations on any of the supplied monads.
+One can use exec, bind, sequence and into to chain computations on any of the supplied monads.
-Each .let or .for in the computation chain contributes to a threaded context that is available to each subsequent step.
-A .do method can also be used to perform computations that add nothing to the context.
+Each bind or sequence in the computation chain contributes to a threaded context that is available to each subsequent step.
+The exec function can also be used to perform computations that add nothing to the context for their side-effects.
-It is also possible (and relatively easy) to use the builders to add support for other monads.
+It is possible to use this with any monads as long as its kind is defined in ft-ts.

 # Installation